 Further education - Scottish Funding Council waives fees for asylum seekers attending college to study part-time or non-advanced courses.
-This also applies to full or part-time English for Speakers of Other Languages (ESOL) courses.
+This also applies to full or part- time English for Speakers of Other Languages (ESOL) courses.
 Postgraduate education Yes Yes - but asylum seekers will need to be able to support themselves financially or secure a scholarship or bursary to cover the costs of tuition and living expenses.
-Health Yes - asylum seekers and people whose claim for asylum has been refused can access health services.
-Both refugees and asylum seekers living in Scotland are entitled to register with a GP, to access emergency health services, to register with a dentist and to have eye tests.
-They can access specialist healthcare, as any other patient can, often through a GP referral.
-This includes maternity care, mental health services and any other services for specific conditions.
+Health asylum has been refuse Both refugees and asylu are entitled to register w emergency health servic and to have eye tests.
+T healthcare, as any othe a GP referral.
+This inclu - asylum seekers and people whose claim for um has been refused can access health services. a refugees and asylum seekers living in Scotland entitled to register with a GP, to access rgency health services, to register with a dentist to have eye tests.
+They can access specialist thcare, as any other patient can, often through P referral.
+This includes maternity care, mental th services and any other services for specific ditions.

-No recourse to public funds (NRPF) is a condition that can be applied to a person's permission to enter (also known as leave to enter) and permission to stay (also known as leave to remain) in the UK1.
-It applies to people who are 'subject to immigration control', i.e. people with the immigration status types specified in the table below2.
+No recourse to public funds (NRPF) is a condition that can be applied to a person's permission to enter (also known as leave to enter) and permission to stay (also known as leave to remain) in the UK.
+It applies to people who are 'subject to immigration control', i.e. people with the immigration status types specified in the table below.

-Immigration status Examples Requires leave to enter or remain in Visa overstayer the UK but does not have it (is Illegal entrant without leave) Asylum seeker Has leave to enter or remain in the Spouse of a settled person UK which is subject to a condition Tier 4 student and their that they have no recourse to public dependents funds (NRPF) Leave to remain under family or , private life rules
+Immigration status Examples Requires leave to enter or remain in Visa overstayer the UK but does not have it (is Illegal entrant without leave) Asylum seeker Has leave to enter or remain in the Spouse of a settled person UK which is subject to a condition Tier 4 student and their that they have no recourse to public dependents funds (NRPF) Leave to remain under family or , , , , , , , , , , , , , , , , , , , private life rules

-1 Home Office (August 2021) Public Funds: Migrant access to public funds, including social housing, homelessness assistance and social care
+&lt;sup>1 Home Office (August 2021) Public Funds: Migrant access to public funds, including social housing, homelessness assistance and social care

-2 This table is available from Migration Scotland's guidance on Migrant's Rights and Entitlements
+&lt;sup>2 This table is available from Migration Scotland's guidance on Migrant's Rights and Entitlements

-Advit deservates un letive et e Duitiele Has leave to enter or remain in the Adult dependent relative of a British UK that is subject to a maintenance citizen or person with settled status undertaking for first five years they are in the UK
+Has leave to enter or remain in the Adult dependent relative of a British UK that is subject to a maintenance citizen or person with settled status undertaking for first five years they are in the UK

-^{} When a person has leave to remain with NRPF, 'no public funds' will be written on their immigration document.
+\ When a person has leave to remain with NRPF, 'no public funds' will be written on their immigration document.
 If there is no such statement then it can be assumed that a person does have recourse to public funds, although they would still need to satisfy the relevant benefit or housing eligibility requirements in order to access these.

-Not all temporary migrants are subject to a NRPF condition, including refugees and those granted humanitarian protection.3
+Not all temporary migrants are subject to a NRPF condition, including refugees and those granted humanitarian protection.